-When a member encounters a technical issue with the Teach Starter website, the information displayed in the developer console can be very helpful when we're trying to figure out how to solve an issue.
-While we work through an issue with your, the Teach Starter support team might ask you to take a screenshot of the developer console.
+When you encounter a technical issue with the Teach Starter website, the information displayed in the developer console can be very helpful when we're trying to figure out how to solve the issue.
+While we work through an issue with you, the Teach Starter support team might ask you to take a screenshot of the developer console.

 How to open the develop console in your web browser